Date posted: 01/04/2022 8 min read

 A bad day in court extends further

-Adverse findings by courts usually result in disciplinary action.
+Adverse findings by courts can also result in disciplinary action.
 “This can cover a broad range of issues,” Stickney says.
 “For example, criticism by a court of the member’s credibility as a witness; findings that a member was negligent or incompetent in the performance of client engagements; criticism of a member who the court found had assisted a client hide assets from a liquidator; and criminal convictions or other judgments where the member’s conduct is found to be unethical or illegal.”

 Members banned from acting as directors by the New Zealand Registrar of Companies is another example, says Stickney.
-“The Registrar will periodically prohibit people from being
+“The Registrar will periodically prohibit people from being directors, which has resulted in suspension of membership for the period of the banning order in past disciplinary cases.”

 Dixon says in Australia in recent years, members have been banned by the Commissioner of Taxation from acting as a superannuation trustee or a responsible officer of a corporate trustee where the superannuation entity had contravened the relevant legislation, “and similarly, as a result members can end up in the CA ANZ Disciplinary Tribunal,” she says.